JackieCZY/Web-Scraping-Glassdoor-Interview/README.md

 1. [Chrome](https://www.google.com/chrome/) browser installed.
 2. Download the corresponding [chromedriver](https://chromedriver.chromium.org/downloads) version to your Chrome.
-3. Install the required packages to your python in the py file
+3. Install the required packages to your python in the [py](https://github.com/JackieCZY/Web-Scraping-Glassdoor-Interview/blob/main/scraping.py) file

+Note: The chromedriver will not work if your Chrome browser updates automatically, so you need to make sure that your chromedrive's version is the same as your Chrome browser.